How brokers can optimally plot against traders: Abstract

 \section{Abstract}

 Traders buy and sell financial instruments in hopes of making profit, and brokers are responsible for the transaction.
+There are several hypotheses and conspiracy theories arguing that in some situations, brokers want their traders to lose money.
+For instance, a broker may want to protect the positions of a privileged customer.
+Another example is that some brokers take positions opposite to their traders', in which case they make money whenever their traders lose money.
+These are reasons for which brokers might manipulate prices in order to maximize the losses of their traders.

-Some brokers, known as market-makers, take the position opposite to the trader's.
-If the trader buys, they sell; if the trader sells, they buy.
-Said differently, brokers make money whenever their traders lose money.
-From this somewhat strange mechanism emerge various conspiracy theories, notably that brokers manipulate prices in order to maximize their traders' losses.
-In this paper, our goal is to perform this evil task optimally.
-Assuming total control over the price of an asset (ignoring the usual aspects of finance such as market conditions, external influence or stochasticity), we show how in cubic time, given a set of trades specified by a stop-loss and a take-profit price, a broker can find a maximum loss price movement.
-We also study the same problem under a model of probabilistic trades.
-We finally look at the online trade setting, where broker and trader exchange turns, each trying to make a profit.
-We show that the best option for the trader is to never trade.
+In this paper, our goal is to perform this shady task optimally --- or at least to check whether this can actually be done algorithmically.
+Assuming total control over the price of an asset (ignoring the usual aspects of finance such as market conditions, external influence or stochasticity), we show how in quadratic time, given a set of trades specified by a stop-loss and a take-profit price, a broker can find a maximum loss price movement.
+We also look at an online trade model where broker and trader exchange turns, each trying to make a profit.
+We show in which condition either side can make a profit, and that the best option for the trader is to never trade.